Loading...

 (b) How much does it weigh in the air?

-Solution: Since the body has become lighter in water so there must be an upward force acting on the object which cancels some of the downward weight force.
+Solution: Since the body becomes lighter in water, there must be an upward force acting on the object that cancels out some of the downward weight force.
 In fluids, this force is called floating or buoyancy force.

 As you can see above, one of the main applications of Archimedes' principle is finding the density of an unknown object.